Getting work done well while on the job is the most important element of any office environment.

 2. Start with an ice breaker

-During regular company meetings via Zoom or video conferencing software, start with an easy icebreaker!
+During regular company virtual meetings on a video call, start with an easy icebreaker!
 This allows team members to loosen up and feel more comfortable and connected to the people on the other side of the screen.

 3. Intentional team building